swyxio/swyxdotio/content/writing/technical/stateful-serverless.md

 It is a myth that you can simply [periodically ping lambdas to avoid cold starts](https://serverless.com/blog/keep-your-lambdas-warm/) every [5-15 mins](http://stackoverflow.com/questions/42877521/is-it-possible-to-keep-an-aws-lambda-function-warm?noredirect=1#comment72860693_42877521), like you would a health check on a server.
 It helps but it doesn't solve it.

 [**Lambda cold starts** are about concurrent executions](https://hackernoon.com/im-afraid-you-re-thinking-about-aws-lambda-cold-starts-all-wrong-7d907f278a4f).
 It happens when Lambda decides it needs to initialize another container to handle your function invocation.
 This is why you can't rely on singleton state in your serverless functions, even though they are stateful.

+> Note: I tried to simulate this with Netlify Functions, but couldn't figure it out.
+They just always acted like they belonged to one container.
+I suspect that is Lambda optimizing for us, but can't be sure.
+Please hit me up if you can do it?

 However it is also why sending a periodic ping doesn't solve all your cold start problems - it just warms the functions you use the least.
 This is why [Brian LeRoux](https://twitter.com/brianleroux) has concluded the only reliable way to avoid cold starts is simply to make sure your function is [<1mb of JS](https://twitter.com/brianleroux) (you can do more with faster runtimes like Go).